3DB (Melbourne): 3DB, the new ending

 After purchasing the Geelong Advertiser and its subsidiary 3GL in 1987, the Herald and Weekly Times owned more than one station in the Melbourne/Geelong region, and thus was required by the Australian Broadcasting Tribunal to divest itself of one station.
 3DB was sold and actually had four owners for short periods in the 12 months of 1987, including Kerry Stokes and Frank Lowy.

 J Albert and Son, a Sydney-based music company and owners of 2UW, purchased 3DB in late 1987 and changed the call sign to 3TT.
 The last program to be broadcast under the 3DB call sign, in the very early hours of 2 April 1988, was a repeat of Bert Newton's five-hour documentary on the 60th anniversary of 3DB, first broadcast in February 1987 to coincide with the 60th anniversary.

 3TT was launched at 5:00 am on 2 April 1988.
-The major reason cited for the change of name was the fact that 3DB had recently broadcast under the slogan 3DB – The New Beginning and it was felt that that would have made it difficult to dramatically change the format whilst retaining the 3DB name.
+The major reason cited for the change of name was that 3DB had recently broadcast under the slogan 3DB – The New Beginning and it was felt that that would have made it difficult to dramatically change the format whilst retaining the 3DB name.
 However, the new owners had actually considered a few other new call-signs, particularly names which included the same initial being repeated twice, such as 3BB or 3MM.

 Lawrence Costin who had been on the 3DB announcing staff for over 30 years was the only 3DB on-air personality to be retained by 3TT, as a newsreader and reporter.